slabban/ros2_pytorch/README.md

 To make life easier, I've created a docker environment that houses all the dependcies needed to run this package.
 For a desktop environment that decision was a no-brainer, and I would recommend that most folks go for that option.
 The only catch is that the current docker image is a hefty 16 Gigabytes in size due to it containing some pretty big packages and software such as ROS2 and libtorch in additon to the fact that the base cuda-ubuntu image it's built from is already ~5 Gigabytes.

+If you do not have a CUDA supported device then you should still be able to port the package to your own environment, be sure to set the `GPU` parameter to 0 in the launch file!

 ## Prerequisites

-This package is currently being developed on a linux desktop with the following specifications:
+This package was developed on a linux desktop with the following specifications:

 - Ubuntu 20.04
 - 12th Gen Intel(R) Core(TM) i7-12700K